JayL936/incidents/README.md

 # incidents
 Application for storing and displaying data about incidents.
-Deployed with Microsoft Azure on http://incidents2016.azurewebsites.net/
+Deployed with Microsoft Azure on http://incidents2016.azurewebsites.net/ [not available at the moment]

 _Polish version can be found below._